docpad-archive/documentation/Plugin-Events.md

-The following events are at your disposal in DocPad v3.3.
+These are the plugin events at your disposal.

 ``` coffeescript